dimitri4788/git-snoop/README.md

 Wouldn't it be amazing if say you clone a huge codebase and want to quickly see some important details about this repository. `git-snoop` lets you do that with just a simple command from your terminal.

 #### Statistics
-- shows current status (recent branch, untracked, added, edited etc. files)
-- shows all authors info (name, number of commits)
+- shows authors info (name, number of commits)
-- shows all branches
+- shows number of branches
 - shows all languages statistics
 - shows start date
 - shows all commit logs: can filter based on how far back in the past